Quico Canseco

+Defeated for re-election in 2012, Canseco launched a bid to return to Congress in 2014.
+He was handily defeated by Will Hurd in a runoff primary election.
+In another bid to return to the U.S. House, Canseco ran in the 2018 Republican primary for Texas's 21st congressional district to succeed retiring incumbent Republican Lamar Smith.
+He was ultimately unsuccessful, garnering less than 5% of the vote.
+He was again an unsuccessful candidate in the 2026 election in the 23rd congressional district, attempting to primary incumbent Tony Gonzales.

 Early life and education

 Canseco was born and reared in Laredo in Webb County in south Texas, the eldest of eight children of Consuelo Sada Rangel and Dr. Francisco Manuel Canseco, who were both born in Monterrey, Mexico.
 He earned a B.A in History from Saint Louis University in 1972.
 He went on to earn a J.D. from Saint Louis University School of Law in 1975.
 He is a brother in the Tau Kappa Epsilon International Fraternity.
 His father was of Italian descent and his mother was of Sephardic Jewish descent.

-Legal/business career
+Legal and business career

 Canseco began his legal career in 1975 as an associate attorney with Mann, Castillon, Fried and Kazen in Laredo.
 Afterwards, he operated his own practice for five years.
 Then he joined Person, Whitworth, Ramos, Borchers, and Morales in Laredo as a participating associate.
 In 1987, he left that firm to become general counsel at Union National Bank of Texas, where he stayed until 1992.
 He was later counsel to Escamilla and Ponek, from 2003 until 2007.
 He became chairman of Texas Heritage Bancshares from 2001 until 2007.

 Since 1988, Canseco has been President/Director of FMC Developers, which includes Canseco Investments (incorporated in 1993).
 He, along with Chairman James William Danner Sr., took Hondo National Bank from being a failing bank with $8 Million in assets and one location, to an institution with over $180 Million and four branches today.
 Canseco served as Board President since 1995.